 - Code JOBLIB as the ddname on the first DD statement.
-Never use the ddname JOBLIB except to define a private library for an entire job. - Omit the ddname from all subsequent DD statements that define data sets that are to be concatenated to the first one.
-These DD statements must immediately follow the JOBLIB statement, and the JOBLIB statement must immediately follow the JOB statement. - If you include a JOBLIB DD statement in the JCL for a job, each time the job requests a program, the system first searches the private library; if it does not find the program there, it next searches the system library. - Use a STEPLIB DD statement, described under the STEPLIB Facility, to define a private library to be made available to one job step in a job.
+Never use the ddname JOBLIB except to define a private library for an entire job. - Omit the ddname from all subsequent DD statements that define additional private libraries.
+These DD statements must immediately follow the JOBLIB statement.
+The JOBLIB statement must immediately follow the JOB statement and any JES statements.
+There must be no intervening EXEC or other DD statements between the JOBLIB statement and the JOB card. - If you include a JOBLIB DD statement in the JCL for a job, each time the job requests a program, the system first searches the private library; if it does not find the program there, it next searches the system library. - Use a STEPLIB DD statement, described under the STEPLIB Facility, to define a private library to be made available to one job step in a job.
 If you include a STEPLIB DD statement for a job step and a JOBLIB DD statement for the entire job, the system first searches the step library and then the system library for the requested program.
 The job library is ignored for that step. - To make the private library available throughout the job, code the DISP parameter to specify the library's status and disposition.
 One of the following combination of DISP parameter values must be coded:

-DISP=(NEW,PASS) DISP=(OLD,PASS) DISP=(SHR,PASS) DISP=(NEW,CATLG) DISP=(OLD,CATLG) DISP=(SHR,CATLG)
+DISP=(NEW,PASS)

+DISP=(OLD,PASS)

+DISP=(SHR,PASS)

+DISP=(NEW,CATLG)

+DISP=(OLD,CATLG)

+DISP=(SHR,CATLG)

-- For further explanation, see the discussion of the DISP parameter. - The rules for coding parameters on the JOBLIB DD statement depend on whether or not the private library is cataloged.
+For further explanation, see the discussion of the DISP parameter.

+- The rules for coding parameters on the JOBLIB DD statement depend on whether or not the private library is cataloged.
 These rules are discussed below under separate headings. - Do not use a JOBLIB statement in a cataloged procedure. - If COND=ONLY is specified on the first job step and a JOBLIB is being used, the unit and volume information are not passed to the succeeding step and the catalog will be searched for the JOBLIB data set.